-AFTA has successfully advocating for surcharging continuation and that Forward Delivery Risk (as a result of no fault third party chargeback) was included as a permissible cost of acceptance to be included in the surcharge.
+AFTA successfully advocated for the continuation of surcharging and allowing agents to include the AFTA Chargeback Scheme (ACS) to cover Forward Delivery Risk (as a result of no fault third party chargeback) in your payment surcharge.

-The below information is provided by AFTA as general advice and each business should seek professional advice from an adviser on their specific circumstances.
+AFTA is providing the below factsheets as general advice and each business should seek professional advice from an adviser on their specific circumstances.

 If AFTA members have further questions they can contact AFTA’s on ACS@afta.com.au or call us on 02 9287 9900.

-AFTA has developed the following introductory briefing on the recently announced changes to credit card surcharging.
+AFTA has developed the following introductory briefing on how to apply the correct credit card surcharging rate.